 Check out our November Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
 The only difference is the amount of water they need depending on temperatures and wind!

-1. Accent With Fall Flowers
+1. Spruce Up With Fall Flowers

-3. Plant Hardy Trees & Shrubs
+2. Plant Trees and Shrubs

 Now is the best time to plant cold-hardy shrubs and trees.
 They grow & develop a good root system for better success next Spring and Summer.
 They will need water & care, just not as much as during warmer seasons.
 Always fertilize when you plant and follow our watering instructions.

-4. Last Chance to Feed Lawns
+3. Last Chance to Feed Your Lawn!

 Fertilize now if you have not done so this Fall.
-Our top choices: Gill Lawn & Garden or Medina Growin’ Green.
+Our top choices: Medina Growin’ Green or Gill Lawn & GardenFood.
 Apply pre-emergent for winter weed control & treat brown spots in lawns with peat moss or Nature’s Blend Compost to help with fungus control.
 You can also lay new sod or overseed with winter rye grass in lawn areas that are unsightly.

-5. Fall Herbs For Cooking
+5. Fall Herbs For Holiday Cooking